GrailRoyal/MEAN-stack/README.md

 ```
 sudo apt-get update
 ```
-This is to Install MongoDB onto our Ubuntu Machine sudo apt-get install -y mongodb-org
+This is to Install MongoDB on our Ubuntu Machine sudo apt-get install -y mongodb-org